Diagnosis Before Prescription

 Execute

-The diagnosis says what to fix.
-Execute is where I build the intervention — restructuring content architecture, rewriting positioning, rebuilding the handoff between marketing and sales, or redesigning the metrics framework a board reviews each quarter.
-The AI handles drafting, cross-referencing, and producing deliverables without losing the precision of the diagnosis.
+This is where I build the intervention based on what the diagnosis found.
+It might be content architecture, positioning, handoff between marketing and sales, or the metrics framework a board reviews each quarter.

 Analyze

 Did it work?
-Analyze measures what actually happened against what the diagnosis predicted, and not just whether metrics moved, but whether they moved the way the diagnosis suggested they would.
-That gap between prediction and outcome is itself a diagnostic signal for the next engagement.
+I measure what actually happened against what the diagnosis predicted, and the gap between prediction and outcome becomes a diagnostic signal for the next engagement.

 Learn